rookiebehaviour/rookiebehaviour/README.md

 <p align="left">🌍  I'm based in Ohio (United States)<br>🖥️  See my portfolio at https://jacqueline-mason.netlify.app<br>🤝  I'm open to career opportunities or collaborating on interesting projects<br>⚡  RookieBehaviour?
 The online community knows me as RookieBehaviour, it's my gamer tag on PlayStation & Steam 😂</p>

 ###
+<quote>"The first 90% of the code accounts for the first 90% of the development time.
+The remaining 10% of the code accounts for the other 90% of the development time."
+— Tom Cargill</quote>

+###

 <h3 align="center">My Toolbox</h3>